 These risk factors put you at odds with data protection acts, HIPAA and GDPR.
 Failure to meet the requirements established by these laws can result in major financial and legal consequences.

 In order to achieve better compliance, a change is required.
 But what can the NHS do?

 eFax online cloud-faxing solutions remove the need for physical fax machines, thus lowering

 By upgrading your faxing services to eFax, you will:

 Our solutions have other benefits as well, such as reduced costs of operation and increased productivity.

 eFax is simple to integrate into your current IT systems and affordable, too.
 Prices start at just £11.00 per month.
-Join today and experience unlimited access to all our services free for 30 days.
+Join today and experience unlimited access to all our services free for.
 Discover how we can transform your fax processing.
 No contracts; no commitments; cancel anytime

 Patient information and confidentiality